FIRE (Maltese band)

 FIRE is a rock band from Malta.
 Founded in 1998, the band's line-up includes vocalist Kenneth Calleja, guitarists Joe Vella and Robert Longo, bassist Trevor Catania and drummer Robert Spiteri.
 The band has released three albums, which have received favorable reviews.

+Beyond their presence in the Maltese music scene, FIRE has also gained attention on an international level, performing at various music festivals and events outside of Malta.